srobo/kitbook/docs/competition/team-support/battery-charging.md

 ### Charging a discharged battery - Battery Charging Station

 All of the battery chargers will be set-up and ready to use.
 Before a battery is connected the screen must display `LiPo BALANCE 2.2A 11.1V(3S)`.
-If it displays anything else then please do not use it and ask Helpdesk to summon help.
+If it displays anything else then please do not use it and contact helpdesk.

 Batteries are charged as follows: